aptos-foundation/AIPs/aips/wallet-standard.md

 **Standard Features**

 A standard feature is a method that must or should be supported and implemented by a wallet.
-Here is a list of the suggested [features](https://github.com/aptos-labs/wallet-standard/tree/main/src/features)
+Here is a list of the suggested [Aptos features](https://github.com/aptos-labs/wallet-standard/tree/main/src/features)

 > a feature marked with `*` is an optional feature